 And examples to use as food for thought:

-It is important that the problem you choose is linked to your life and world in a meaningful way.
-The whole purpose of this exercise is to reveal something valuable about yourself to admissions, so be sure to link the problem you highlight to your passions, actions, or aspirations.
-And don’t forget to detail at least a few steps you would/could take to solve your chosen quandary.
-While the prompts don’t really matter in the initial conception phases of an essay (as you now know), once you’ve settled into your prompt of choice, following instructions to the fullest and answering all parts of each question are critical.
+It’s important that the story you choose to tell is linked to your life and world in a meaningful way.
+The whole purpose of this exercise is to reveal something valuable about yourself to admissions, so be sure to link the act of kindness you highlight to your passions, actions, or aspirations.
+And don’t forget to detail how this gift affected you then and still motivates you now.
+Once you’ve settled into your prompt of choice, following instructions to the fullest and answering all parts of each question are critical.

 There are a few things to note when unpacking this prompt.
 Keep in mind that the words “accomplishment” and “event” leave themselves open to interpretation; thus, an essay inspired by this question can tackle anything from a formal event to a very small occurrence.
 A formal event or accomplishment might include anything from obvious landmarks like birthdays or weddings to achievements like earning an award or receiving a promotion.
 More informal examples might include something as simple as meeting a special person in your life, taking a car ride, or eating a particularly meaningful meal.
 We have often found that smaller, less formal events make for more surprising and memorable essays; but as with any of the other prompts, as long as you can answer with originality and put a unique twist on your subject matter, all ideas are fair game.